USEPA/power-sector-dev-portal/content/ggplot/using-the-theme/using-the-theme.md

         Visualization Style Guide can be integrated into your R visualizations.
         Through the use of the `{ggcapdthemes}` package and the `theme_capd` function, you can easily customize and standardize your ggplots!

-        Because this package is intended to augment the functionality of ggplot2, we suggest loading it prior to loading `ggcapdthemes`.
 introImage: "/assets/images/ggplot/using-the-theme/chart-layout.svg"
 sections:
   - content: |
-        Because this package is intended to augment the functionality of ggplot2, we suggest loading it prior to loading ggcapdthemes.
+        Because this package is intended to augment the functionality of ggplot2, we suggest loading it prior to loading `ggcapdthemes`.
   - code: |
       library(ggplot2)
       library(ggcapdthemes)
   - title: "Applying the theme `theme_capd()`"
     level: 2
     content: |
         First, we start with some eGRID data shown in a ggplot bar chart, using the default ggplot theme.
-The ggcapdthemes package contains a data object called gg_ex_bar to use as a building block.
+The `ggcapdthemes` package contains a data object called `gg_ex_bar` to use as a building block.
     code: |
         gg_ex_bar
     image: "/assets/images/ggplot/using-the-theme/unnamed-chunk-4-1.svg"
   - content: |
-      Next, we add the theme_capd() function to apply our custom theme.
+      Next, we add the `theme_capd()` function to apply our custom theme.
     code: |
       gg_ex_bar +
         theme_capd()
     image: "/assets/images/ggplot/using-the-theme/unnamed-chunk-5-1.svg"
   - content: |
-      To change the orientation of the axis and grid lines to the y-axis, we can provide the axis_lines = 'vert' argument.
+      To change the orientation of the axis and grid lines to the y-axis, we can provide the `axis_lines = 'vert'` argument.
 The default is ‘horiz’ for horizontal (x-axis and horizontal grid lines shown).
     code: |
       gg_ex_bar +
         theme_capd(axis_lines = 'vert')
     image: "/assets/images/ggplot/using-the-theme/unnamed-chunk-6-1.svg"
   - content: |
-      Other theme specifications can be controlled with the ticks grid_lines and legend_position arguments, as shown here.
+      Other theme specifications can be controlled with the ticks `grid_lines` and `legend_position` arguments, as shown here.
     code: |
       gg_ex_bar +
          scale_fill_capd_discrete(palette = 'fuel_type') +